hjconde/WoundHealingDetection/Data_Download.md

 # 3. Fetch the actual large image files from Git LFS
 git lfs pull
-Important: You must have Git LFS (Large File Storage) installed to download the actual images.
-Without it, you will only get small text pointers.
-Install it from git-lfs.com.

-### Option 2: Download Only the Dataset
+Option 2: Download Only the Dataset

 If you are only interested in the raw images, you can download the complete wound_healing_data folder directly: